What Our Inspectors Look for During a Crawlspace Inspection

 One of the most common issues found in crawlspaces is moisture intrusion.
 Even small amounts of moisture can lead to serious problems over time.

-Crawlspace inspection in Rancho Cucamonga CA showing raised foundation framing plumbing and moisture conditions
+Crawlspace inspection during a home inspection in Rancho Cucamonga CA showing raised foundation framing plumbing and moisture conditions

 Inspectors look for: